GKFire/TorchOS/README.md

 What does this do?
 ----------
-  This contains an install script for Debian users to automate the install and setup for dwm.
-The install script will launch apt and download the required packages to setup TorchOS. set variables needed, setup customizations, and change the shell from bash to fish.
+This repository contains an install script for Debian users that automates the install and setup for dwm.
+The install script launchs apt and download the required packages to setup TorchOS. set variables needed, setup customizations, and change the shell from bash to fish.

-**This is recommended for VM's.
+**This is recommended for VMs.
 Not bare metal**

 What it includes.
 ----------